stolostron/rhacm-docs/manage_cluster/alicloud.md

 # Importing an Alibaba Cloud cluster

-**Important: This content is a technical preview, and should not be relied on in a production environment.**
+**Important: This content is a technical preview, and should not be relied on in a production environment.** <!--this is expected to be removed, but waiting on confirmation-->

 You can import existing Alibaba Cloud clusters.